Looking back on mayoral term marked by years of conflict between Jenny Durkan, city council

 “I think the mayor should assess in this moment, ask herself if she is the right leader in this moment and resign,” Mosqueda said in June of 2020.

 Weeks later, Durkan issued a letter to Gonzalez calling on the council to investigate and potentially expel Sawant, pointing to what she categorized as “disorderly or otherwise contemptuous behavior.”
-That behavior included several accusations laid out in an active recall petition against Sawant currently set for a winter vote, provided its recently submitted signatures are verified by King County Elections.
+That behavior included several accusations laid out in a failed recall petition against Sawant that took place in early December.

 Gonzalez rebuffed Durkan’s request, arguing that “public airing of issues amongst and between independently elected officials will not advance solutions on the deepening needs of our constituents.”